See what each field/column from our “Products” template means including possible allowed values and examples.

 ---|---|

-See each standard types ID in the Shopify Product Taxonomy page.
+See each category ID in the Shopify Product Taxonomy page by selecting a category and opening Category mappings > Shopify section.
 Alternative column headers

 Allowed ValuesText ExampleClothing |